loverdos/streamresource/README.md

 Convenient abstractions related to the getResource() pattern.
 Introduces the idea of resource contexts, which are responsible for resource resolving.

-Latest release is `"com.ckkloverdos" % "streamresource_2.9.1" % "0.2.0"` from [scala-tools.org](http://scala-tools.org/repo-releases).
+Latest release is `"com.ckkloverdos" % "streamresource" % "0.5.1"` from Maven Central,
+compiled for Scala 2.9.1.